AdobeDocs/analytics.es-ES/help/components/c-segmentation/c-segmentation-workflow/seg-sequential-build.md

 **Casos de uso**

-A continuación encontrará una serie de ejemplos de cómo se puede utilizar este tipo de segmento:
+A continuación se muestran ejemplos de cómo se puede utilizar este tipo de segmento:

-* Los visitantes que accedieron a la página de estilo de vida y luego a la sección de teatro sin visitar la página de arte.
+* Visitantes a una página de estilo de vida y luego a la sección de teatro sin ir a la página de artes.
-* El dueño de un concesionario de automóviles ve una relación entre las personas que visitan la página de aterrizaje principal y luego acceden directamente a la campaña &quot;Sin intereses&quot; sin visitar la página del vehículo.
+* Un vendedor de automóviles ve una relación entre los que visitan la página de aterrizaje principal y luego van directamente a la campaña Sin intereses sin ir a la página Vehículo.

 **Crear este segmento**

-Cree un segmento como lo haría para un segmento secuencial simple, de nivel mixto o anidado y luego establezca el operador [!UICONTROL EXCLUIR] para el elemento contenedor.
-El ejemplo siguiente es un segmento agregado en el que los tres contenedores de [!UICONTROL visita individual] se arrastran al lienzo, el operador [!UICONTROL THEN] se asigna para unir la lógica del contenedor y luego se excluye el contenedor de vista de página central para incluir solo visitantes que fueron de la página A a C en la secuencia.
+Create a segment as you would for a simple, mixed-level, or nested sequential segment and then set the [!UICONTROL EXCLUDE] operator for the container element.
+The example below is an aggregate segment where the three [!UICONTROL Hit] containers are dragged to the canvas, the [!UICONTROL THEN] operator assigned to join the container logic, then exclude the middle page view container to include only visitors that went from page A to Page C in the sequence.

 ![](assets/exclude_between_checkpoints.png)